terminusdb/terminusdb-docs/guides/reference-guides/schema.md

 ### @documentation

 `@documentation` specifies documentation global to the entire schema.
 See the `@documentation` section in the previous [context object](schema.md#code-the-context-object) example.
+The `@documentation` tag can be a single value, or it can be a list with each element having an additional `@langugage` tag.
+The `@language` tag must have an IANA language code, and this will be used to select appropriate descriptions when internationalising the schema.

 The documentation section contains the keywords:

 #### @title